bertrandong/tp/docs/UserGuide.md

 ### Cancelling of orders: `cancel`

-You can remove an ongoing order in your address book.
+You can remove an ongoing order in Strack.io.

 Format: `cancel ORDER_ID`